What is urinary incontinence?

 What their different forms look like and what possible causes are

 In Germany alone, around 10 million people suffer from urinary incontinence.
-That means one in eight people is affected!
-At least – because the number of unreported cases is likely to be significantly higher.
+That means: One in eight people is affected!
+At least – because the unreported number is probably much higher.

-Despite this, the topic remains taboo .
+Nevertheless, the topic is still a taboo.
 Less than half of those affected seek medical help – and even fewer actually receive treatment.
 Yet there are many ways to address involuntary urine loss.

-This article explains exactly what incontinence is, what symptoms can occur, and what its causes are.
+In this article, you will learn what incontinence is exactly, what symptoms can occur, and what causes there are.

 What does incontinence mean?

-Incontinence means that you cannot reliably control your urine (or stool) and involuntarily lose it between normal trips to the toilet.
-The risk of becoming incontinent increases with age .
-However, it doesn't only affect older people.
-It can also be a problem for younger people , for example, women after pregnancy.
+Incontinence means that one cannot reliably hold urine (or stool) and loses it involuntarily – between normal toilet visits.
+The risk of becoming incontinent increases with age.
+However, it does not only affect older people.
+It can also be an issue for younger people, for example, women after pregnancy.

-Urinary incontinence is also known as "bladder weakness."
+Urinary incontinence is also referred to as "weak bladder."
 There are various forms.
 The most common are:

 - Urge incontinence